Best Garden Tool Organizers for Garage Walls

 Buyer warning

 Per-hook capacity is not explicitly published.
 The product is marketed as heavy-duty for garage tool storage.
-Buyers wanting a specific lb figure should choose the FastTrack pick (50 lb locking) or the Berry Ave hanger (handles up to 1.25″).
-Also, the 10-pack count is right for most collections but overkill for a single-tool install — the Berry Ave hanger or the FastTrack kit fit smaller collections better.
+Buyers wanting a specific lb figure should choose the Rubbermaid FastTrack kit (50 lb locking) or the Berry Ave holder (handles up to 1.25″).
+Also, the 10-pack count is right for most collections but overkill for a single-tool install — the Berry Ave holder or the Rubbermaid FastTrack kit fit smaller collections better.

 Best Heavy-Duty for Shovels/Rakes: Berry Ave Broom Hanger Wall Mount (4-Slot/4-Hook)